Success stories

-Meet Bazil, the Artist and Printify “Battle for Sales” POD Quest Winner
+Meet Bazil, the artist and Printify “Battle for Sales” POD Quest winner

 Six years ago, artist and illustrator Bazil Zerinsky relocated from the United States to Greece after meeting her future husband there.
 Today, Bazil uses her artistic talents to create bespoke print-on-demand products for her Etsy store, making a full-time living from her home in Athens.